Put together these easy lunch ideas for kids using these numbered bins and create a self-service station in your fridge!

 The idea is simple:

 Fill clear refrigerator bins with easy pre-made lunch options for the week ahead.
-Kids will pick *1* item from each bin to toss in their lunchbox each morning.
+Kids will pick *1* item from each bin to have for lunch and snack through the day.
 It gives them the freedom to make some choices, while making sure they're not taking 4 brownies for lunch. 😉 More healthy lunches for the win!

 How to make your own fridge self-service Lunchbox station: